-Cronos price has been in a relentless bull run this week as it jumped to it highest level since April 2022.
+The Cronos price has been on a relentless bull run this week, jumping to its highest level since April 2022.
 CRO has now soared by 365% from its lowest level this year, pushing its market capitalization to over $12 billion.
 This article explains the top reason why the CRO price may crash soon.

 Cronos Price May Crash as the Trump Media Hype Cools

-The main reason why the CRO price surged is that Trump Media announced a deal to launch a strategic CRO fund with Crypto.com.
-The new fund, which will be publicly traded, will start with over $6 billion, most of which will be used to buy CRO token.
+The primary reason for the surge in the CRO price is that Trump Media announced a deal to launch a strategic CRO fund with Crypto.com.
+The new fund, which will be publicly traded, will start with over $6 billion, most of which will be used to buy the CRO token.

 CRO price may also plunge as this hype fades and as investors wait for another catalyst.